-- 5.2.
-Appendices 3 to 6 sets out the specific schemes and indicative sums allocated to each scheme.
+- 5.2 Appendices 3 to 6 sets out the specific schemes and indicative sums allocated to each scheme.
 These schemes have been identified using our scheme assessment criteria which allows us to score potential footway schemes based on several factors, which collectively contribute towards an overall score enabling us to prioritise our resources.
-This ensures that funds are targeted at those footways that are in greatest need of repair based on engineering judgement. - 5.3.
-Schemes in East Kilbride are indicated at Appendix 5. - 5.4.
-It should be noted that these are provisional project estimates and there may be some variance in terms of final outturn once more detailed design is undertaken and works are completed.
+This ensures that funds are targeted at those footways that are in greatest need of repair based on engineering judgement. - 5.3 Schemes in Cambuslang and Rutherglen are indicated at Appendix 6. - 5.4 It should be noted that these are provisional project estimates and there may be some variance in terms of final outturn once more detailed design is undertaken and works are completed. - 5.5 As a result other projects may come forward should projects outturn under budget.
+Conversely, some projects may require to be deferred or supplemented from other budgets if costs increase from the provisional estimates. - 5.6 Given an already full and challenging workload, and as already intimated to Elected Members, to ensure delivery of both our core capital investment programme and the participatory budget priority projects, it has been necessary to commence the schemes prior to the August Area Committee cycle. - 5.7 An essential element of any participatory budgeting process is advising participants of the outcome of the vote.
+The Community Engagement Team will contact those respondents who provided their email address to advise them of the successful themes in each area with a link to a tracking area for PB on South Lanarkshire's website. - 5.8 The Community Engagement Team, with support from the Service, will also work alongside the Corporate Communications/Digital Team to publicise the results through the SL View and social media posts to raise awareness of both the process and the results.

-- 5.5.
-As a result other projects may come forward should projects outturn under budget.
-Conversely, some projects may require to be deferred or supplemented from other budgets if costs increase from the provisional estimates. - 5.6.
-Given an already full and challenging workload, and as already intimated to elected members, to ensure delivery of both our core capital investment programme and the participatory budget priority projects, it has been necessary to commence the schemes prior to the August Area Committee cycle. - 5.7.
-An essential element of any participatory budgeting process is advising participants of the outcome of the vote.
-The Community Engagement Team will contact those respondents who provided their email address to advise them of the successful themes in each area with a link to a tracking area for PB on South Lanarkshire's website. - 5.8.
-The Community Engagement Team, with support from the Service, will also work alongside the Corporate Communications/Digital Team to publicise the results through the SL View and social media posts to raise awareness of both the process and the results. - 5.9.
-Reports have been prepared for the 4 Area Committees to update elected members on the voting process and the outcomes from it.
+5.9 Reports have been prepared for the four Area Committees, with this being the first, to update Elected Members on the voting process and the outcomes from it.
 These reports are for noting only given the budget allocation has been agreed as part of budget setting process.

-6. Employee Implications
+6 Employee Implications

-6.1.
-There are no employee implications at this time.
+6.1 There are no employee implications at this time.